 The AEC Will Boost Trade Immensely

 Steps to ensure a free flow of trade are almost complete.
-6 countries that have been a part of ASEAN the longest – Brunei, Indonesia, Malaysia, The Philippines, Singapore, Thailand – have implemented tariff free cross-border trading for 99.2% of all products save for a few “sensitive” products that plays an inimitable role in a country’s economy such as rice, sugar, certain types of vegetable and meat.
+Six ASEAN countries – Brunei, Indonesia, Malaysia, Philippines, Singapore, and Thailand – just implemented tariff free trading for 99.2% of all products.
 The rest of ASEAN – Cambodia, Laos, Myanmar, and Vietnam – are planning to catch up from their current 90.9%.

-As for interregional trade, plans have been laid out for increased cooperation with ASEAN’s largest trade partner, China, at the 2015 November Summit in Kuala Lumpur.
-The ASEAN-China Free Trade Agreement (ACFTA) outlines several key issues regarding the trading of goods, services, and investment as well as economic and technical cooperation.
+As for interregional trade, plans were laid out for more cooperation with China at a summit in Kuala Lumpur in 2015.
+The ASEAN-China Free Trade Agreement (ACFTA) outlines several key issues about the trading of goods and services.

 Both sides promised to open up more sectors for investment including tourism, telecom, construction, and finance.
 ASEAN’s bilateral trade with China now stands at US$480 billion, ASEAN’s highest and China’s third highest number.
 With much more active cooperation from both sides, they plan to more than double the trade volume to US$1 trillion by 2020.

-In addition, China’s plans for a New Silk Road will arguably benefit ASEAN more than any other region, compounding the effects of the ASEAN Economic Community.
+Also, China’s plans for a New Silk Road will benefit ASEAN more than any other region, compounding the effects of the community.

 Effects Will Not be Immediate

-Despite the hype around the launch of AEC, there are still critics that are skeptical about its implementation.
-Feeling that this is just the start of something new and not an inflection point, some think expectations are too high and will fuel disappointment when they are not met.
+Some critics remain skeptical about the ASEAN Economic Community.
+They think expectations are too high and will fuel disappointment when they are not met.

 According to HSBC Global Research, most of the effects will be felt over the next decade as changes will be implemented.